 — Cameron Esposito (@cameronesposito) August 9, 2017

 Hopefully the next time we speak, things will be different.
+[UPDATE 3/2018: Seasons 1 and 2 of Take My Wife are now on iTunes!]
 On to a few random questions…

 Cameron: Let’s get light!